Why Won’t Your Startup Make It Without the Discovery Phase?

 The Project Manager is responsible for planning and organizing project documentation, requirements and project ideas into a solid document with technical specifications.
 Also, this role is important for communication with the client and organizing the discovery process within the development team.
 Project Manager could also play a role of product owner or you can have another person for it.

-Also, business analysts define functional and non-functional project requirements and align them with business objectives.
+- Defining functional and nonfunctional project requirements and aligning them with business objectives

 The UX Designer is responsible for product usability and intuitive navigation.
 Based on the results of user and product research, the UX designer creates storyboards, sitemaps and process flows, and interface elements.
 The UI designer focuses on the look and layout of the product and its elements, which work together to ensure that the product is both visually attractive and easy to use.